LESS CARBON,

 -

-Waste → contractor reports.
 Water → bills, meter readings.
-Other purchases → procurement records.

-Step 4 · Choose a carbon calculator
+Step 4 · Calculate your carbon footprint with the help of a carbon calculator

 Focus on these: